matejavulic/Logistic-Regression-Classifier/README.md

 # Logistic-Regression-Classifier
-Part of a Data Scinece Bootcamp training material.
+Part of the Data Scinece Bootcamp training material.
 I wrote it as an illustration of simple logistic-regresson clasifier algorithm implementation.
 There are two implemented algortithms:
  - Iterative log-reg classifier
  - Vector log-reg classifier